Yash-Garg/TelegramCompanion-1/README.md

 ---
 # Features

-Telegram Companion brings some small improvments and new features to any Telegram Client
+Telegram Companion brings some small improvements and new features to any Telegram Client

 You can some features using a command.
-Others are enabled from the config file and they work in background.
+Others are enabled from the config file and they work in the background.
 Every command follows tgbot's syntax but instead of `/<command>` we use `.<command>` (This can be changed from the config.env file)

 You can use .help to get all the available commands and what they can do